Skip to main content Skip to main content

 Both aged Annual Premium Breakeven

-You must also be prepared to pay annual premiums for the rest of your lives, otherwise the policy will lapse without value.
-It is important to consider affordability of the premium in the context of your overall financial plan and assess the impact of paying the premium on the value of your estate.
+The annual premiums must be paid for the life of the policy holder, otherwise the policy will lapse without value.
+Therefore, it is important to consider affordability of the premium in the context of your overall financial plan and assess the impact of paying the premium on the value of your estate.

-To find out more about how we can help you put in place a tax-efficient estate plan, contact your existing Adviser if you are an existing client.
-If you’re new to Davy, why not request a call?.
+To find out more about how we can help you put in place a tax-efficient estate plan, contact your Adviser.
+If you’re new to Davy, why not request a call?

 Speak to an Adviser today